practicaldsc/practicaldsc.github.io/index.md

 The enforced prerequisites are discrete math (EECS 203), programming (EECS 280), calculus I, calculus II, and linear algebra.
 A probability and statistics course is an advisory prerequisite.
 Options include DATASCI 101, STATS 206, STATS 250, STATS 280, STATS 412, IOE 265, or ECON 451.

 If you're interested in the class but don't meet one of the prerequisites, **email me and we can chat about your background and a potential override**.
 I encourage students of all backgrounds who are curious about data science to reach out!

+{: .green }
+**In particular, students without prior linear algebra experience will be directed to a linear algebra review website that we've created specifically for this course.**

 ---